Utility works road closures

 - You will have to pay a fee, our charges are:

-- Standard Notice (longer than 6 weeks' notice and inclusive of 2 adverts) £1350+VAT
+- Temporary Closure Order (at least 6 weeks' notice and inclusive of 2 adverts) £2000+VAT

 - We make it legal for you to close the road – it will be up to you to physically close it.